 When visiting the Akron Zoo please obey the following rules:

-- No pets are permitted on zoo grounds, includng parking lots
+- No pets are permitted on zoo grounds, including parking lots.

-- The zoo is not responsible for damage to your property while on grounds
+- The zoo is not responsible for damage to your property while on zoo grounds.

 - Have fun!